Let’s translate the text into standard English:

 Conclusion and Recommendations: General conclusions from the benchmarking results and recommendations for improvement.

-The Faculty of Social and Political Sciences (FISIP) at the University of Jember held its 2025 Annual Work Meeting (RKT) Workshop on February 27, 2025, in the International Room.
-The event was attended by all faculty leaders, heads of study programs, lecturers from...
+The Faculty of Social and Political Sciences (FISIP) of the University of Jember (UNEJ) held a "halal bihalal" gathering on Friday, April 11, 2025, at the faculty hall.
+The event was attended by the entire FISIP academic community, including retired lecturers and...